 - Behavior that creates a disruptive or hostile environment.

-- Actions that potentially endanger the safety of any member of the GRCC community.
+- Actions that potentially endanger the safety of any member of the GRCC or broader community.

 - Behavior that impacts one's ability to function appropriately and successfully on campus.

 These behaviors, especially when more than one are present, may be signs that a student is in distress.